mperignon/2016-02-04-Flagstaff/lessons/python/04-pandas.md

 new_column_names = ['Agency', 'Station', 'OldDateTime', 'Timezone', 'Discharge_cfs', 'Discharge_stat', 'Stage_ft', 'Stage_stat']
 ~~~

-We can see the column names of a DataFrame using the method `columns`, and we can use that same method to assign it the new column names:
+We can see the column names of a DataFrame using the method `columns`, and we can use that same method to give the DataFrame the new column names:

 ~~~ {.python}
 print 'Old column names:', data.columns